indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 - Ascending

-  + For the *view by event title* option, the results will be shown in reverse alphabetical order.
+  + For the *view by event title* option, the results will be shown in reverse-alphabetical order.

-  + For the other date-related *view by* options, they will be shown in reverse chronological order, the oldest dates first and the most recent dates later.
+  + For the other date-related *view by* options, they will be shown in reverse-chronological order, the oldest dates first and the most recent dates later.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Kinds of bookings / requests shown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second line of this section informs you which kind of bookings are displayed depending on your *View By* option.
+Next to the Refresh button there is a message which informs you which kind of bookings are displayed depending on your *View By* option.
 This is relevant, in the case of *View By Start Date*, because requests (RecordingRequest, WebcastRequest) do not have a start date.